Robyn-J-Pollock/Project3/Project3/README.md

 Task 15: Create MesoEquivalent.java
 Task 16: Figure out what methods are needed for MesoEquivalent.java Task 17: Create MesoEquivalent JUnit test
+Task 18: Find what methods are needed for MesoLexicographical.java